IQSS/IQSS.emacs/README.md

 documentation for each package if you need the details), so this section describes only most important ones.

+Note that this documentation mostly uses Emacs notation for keybindings, e.g., `C` means "the Control key", `S` means "the Shift key", and `M` means "the Meta (aka Alt) key".
+Note that on a Mac `M` means "the Option key".
+Refer to
+<https://www.emacswiki.org/emacs/EmacsKeyNotation> if you are not
+familiar with this notation.

 ### Common keyboard shortcuts

 The most important keyboard shortcut in Emacs is `M-x`.
 This brings up a